Where are they now? - Trevor Horn

 Other re-issues & covers

-Horn produced 3 tracks ("The Gunman", "The Sun Ain't Gonna Shine Anymore", "Shape of Things to Come") on Cher's 1995 album It's a Man's World, and co-wrote one of them too ("Shape of Things to Come").
+Horn produced 3 tracks ("The Gunman", "The Sun Ain't Gonna Shine Anymore", "Shape of Things to Come") on Cher's 1995 album It's a Man's World, and co-wrote "Shape of Things to Come" too.
 The album was remastered and re-released summer 2023 with a 2CD Deluxe Edition, the second CD containing contemporary remixes: "One by One (JR Vasquez Club Vocal Mix)", "One by One (JR's Pride Mix)", "One by One (Piano Dub)", "One By One (with Melle Mel)", "The Sun Ain't Gonna Shine Anymore (Trevor Horn Remix)", "Walking in Memphis (Shut Up and Dance Vocal Mix)", "Walking in Memphis (Baby Doc Mix)", "Paradise is Here (Garage Revival Mix)", "Paradise is Here (Sunrise Mix)", "Paradise is Here (Runway Mix)", "Paradise is Here (Glow Stick Mix)".
-It has also been released on vinyl for the first time, with a limited edition 4LP version.
+It was also released on vinyl for the first time, with a limited edition 4LP version.

 ABC's The Lexicon of Love, originally produced by Horn, is receiving a limited edition 40th anniversary Blu-ray re-release from Super Deluxe Edition, with remixes by Steven Wilson.
 There are various versions of the album, including a Dolby Atmos mix, hi-res stereo, and instrumental version.
 Release is on Blu-ray and/or LP; there are no CD releases involved.